 Dillon County Partnership Programs

-The Parent as Teachers (PAT) model is an evidence-based early childhood home visiting framework for families with children prenatal through kindergarten entry that builds strong communities, thriving families and children who are healthy, safe, and ready to learn.
+The Nurturing Parenting Program is an evidence-based early childhood home visiting framework for families with children prenatal through kindergarten entry that builds strong communities, thriving families and children who are healthy, safe, and ready to learn.

 Personal Visits are designed to meet the needs of each individual family with intensity ranging anywhere from twice monthly to weekly.